navid59/ntp-payment-api-doc/docs/start/start-strc.md

 </details>

-In following explain each of them:
+Below you may find details on each of them:

 -   **config** : The general configuration